Chapter 1 : Unraveling

-He checked to see no one else was nearby, and when he turned around to face her again, he was livid.
+He checked to see no one else was nearby and turned around to face her again, livid.
 "How could you do that, Rose?
-It's your fault that their relationship is in pieces!"
+Everyone saw you with him—"

 "Because Sylvia's a nice girl who doesn't deserve what she's going through right now!
-And because you're better
+And because you're better than this."

+People don't change.
 And that included her.
 She sniffed.
 "Maybe I'm not.
 Maybe this is how I am."

 She broke down a minute later.